 I always aim to address relatively “big” philosophical issues in my articles.
 I have a special interest in developing positive philosophical accounts and elaborating their theoretical merits in contrast with competing approaches.
 My work puts an equal emphasis on the roles of analysis and synthesis, and attempts to reveal the connections among apparently different topics at a deeper level and in a broader context.
 I have been consciously adopting the methodology of what John Rawls calls “reflective equilibrium”, the goal of which is to achieve an acceptable coherence between particular judgments and general principles.

-When not doing philosophy, I enjoy reading traditional Chinese literature, watching American TV series, going to movie theaters, and exploring country parks.
+When not doing philosophy, I especially enjoy reading and reciting Classical Chinese poetry.
+I have also found much fun in watching American movie and TV series, playing table tennis, and exploring country parks.

 - Philosophy of Mind